landru27/hexcraft/blog/chapter-01-tools-and-methods.md

 Thus, I set about my first attempt at hacking Minecraft.

-My first go at it was classic mod'ing, using MPC / Forge.
+My first go at it was classic mod'ing, using Forge.
 This was sucessful, but cumbersome.
 The mod'ing hook felt heavy to me, particularly because I wanted to make such a small change.
 So I switched back to contemplating altering the engine code itself.

 ### Hexxing